-This recipe was shared with my by my friend Cherie, who is married to a Portuguese man with a penchant for orange cake.
+It was shared with my by my friend Cherie who is married to a Portuguese man with a major penchant for the orange cake of his country.
 I realize it hasn’t even been a week since I posted a Lemon Pound Cake recipe, but I don’t often hear anyone complain about too much cake.
-She bakes it regularly and it’s a treat I look forward to when I pop by for play dates – our sons were born on the same day in the same hospital!
+Cherie bakes it regularly and it’s a treat I look forward to when I pop by for play dates – our sons were born on the same day in the same hospital!

 It’s a sponge cake of sorts, with egg whites folded in at the last minute to lighten the batter, but with more moisture than the airy sponge cakes you may have had.
 Both the zest and juice of three oranges are involved, so it is wonderfully orange-y.

 Make sure to bring all of your ingredients to room temperature before you bake – cold eggs or oranges will cause the butter to seize up.